claws/txPachube/README.rst

 Examples
 ========

-These examples require you to have a Pachube account as an appropriately configured (permissions set to create, update, read, delete) Pachube API key is required.
+These examples require you to have a Pachube account and an appropriately configured (permissions set to create, update, read, delete) Pachube API key is required.

 List Pachube feeds visible to the API key supplied::

     # This example demonstrates a request for feeds visible to the
     # supplied API key.
 It initialises the Client object with a
-    # default API key that will be used if no apiKey argument is
+    # default API key that will be used if no api_key argument is
     # passed to the various API methods.

     from twisted.internet import reactor